 The Remuneration Advisory Committee was established in October 2015, as an advisory body to the Board of Directors on the remuneration system, remuneration levels, and other related matters, for Directors and Executive Officers.
 The committee is made up of Outside Directors, the Chairman of the Board, and the President.
 It holds regular meetings annually and convenes ad hoc meetings as needed.
-With a majority of members being Outside Directors, the committee advises the Board of Directors in deciding the executive officer remuneration system and levels, with the aim of further increasing transparency and fairness.
+The committee, whose members are directors (the majority of whom are outside directors) makes recommendations to the Board of Directors when determining systems for and levels of executive remuneration, among other issues, with the aim of further increasing transparency and fairness.